3omdaughh/Uni-Assignments/README.md

 # Uni-Assignments
-A Repository for my university assignments, if you would like to join this repo to slove some problems and do some assignments with me, Feel free to contact me at 200044096@must.edu.eg
+A repository for my university assignments.
+If you'd like to join this repo to solve some problems and complete some assignments with me, feel free to contact me at 200044096@must.edu.eg.
+Best regards.
-Best regards